s-gothard/portfolio/README.md

 ![Extracted statistics table](AutoSRev/data_vis/stats_tabel.png)

-#### Domain-Specific Metrics (Prototype)
+**Domain-Specific Metrics (Prototype)**

-Certain domain-specific indicators were implemented as **boolean, hardcoded parameters**.
-While effective for the proof-of-concept, these components were intentionally flagged as **limiting generalizability**, highlighting areas for future refactoring or learning-based approaches.
+Certain domain-specific indicators were implemented as boolean, hardcoded parameters.
+While effective for the proof-of-concept, these components were intentionally flagged as limiting generalizability, highlighting areas for future refactoring or learning-based approaches.

-#### Outputs
+**Outputs**
 - structured `.csv` files containing extracted study-level data
 - ranked article lists for flexible review depth
 - reproducible outputs supporting auditability and downstream analysis

-#### Core Findings
+**Core Findings**
 This project demonstrated that:
-- an **end-to-end automated systematic review pipeline is feasible**
+- an end-to-end automated systematic review pipeline is feasible
 - meaningful data extraction can be achieved from predicted articles
-- automation has the potential to **reduce review timelines by weeks to months**
+- automation has the potential to reduce review timelines by weeks to months
-- standardized pipelines can **increase data integrity and reproducibility**
+- standardized pipelines can increase data integrity and reproducibility

 While limited in scope, AutoSRev provides a strong foundation for expanding automated evidence synthesis in biomedical research.